FormidableLabs/react-swipeable/README.md

    * If a user is swiping right with `<Swipable onSwipedRight={this.userSwipedRight} preventDefaultTouchmoveEvent={true} >` then `e.preventDefault()` will be called, but if the user was swiping left then `e.preventDefault()` would **not** be called.

 Please experiment with the [example](http://dogfessional.github.io/react-swipeable/) to test `preventDefaultTouchmoveEvent`.

+#### Older browser support
+If you need to support older browsers that do not have support for `{passive: false}` `addEventListener` 3rd argument, we recommend using [detect-passive-events](https://www.npmjs.com/package/detect-passive-events) package to determine the `touchHandlerOption` prop value.

 ## Development